Beating the Summertime Blues

 And when you’re melting in the shade, there’s nothing like a frosty refresher to soothe irritable dispositions.
 Stir up a chilled pitcher of fresh-squeezed lemonade or treat everyone to frozen delights from the ice cream man.
 Even better, make smoothies, homemade ice cream, or floats.

-(Next week, I’ll post Part 2 of this article, Summertime: No Excuse for Chaos, which will include some fun summer writing activities.)
+Stay tuned!
+Next week, I’ll post Part 2 of this article, Summertime: No Excuse for Chaos, which will include some fun summer writing activities for the kids.